lucasdu2/go-mapreduce/coordinator-design.md

 ### Coordinating Access to Intermediate Files
 TODO: See worker-design.md, we should NOT name the intermediate files mr-X-Y.

-Each Map task will write to a set of intermediate files of format mr-X-Y, where X is the index of the Map task and Y is the index of a Reduce task.
-Upon the completion of a Map task, the coordinator will append the new file for each Reduce task to the intermediateFiles slice in the Coordinator struct.
+Each Map task will write to a set of intermediate files of format workerN-X-Y, where X is the index of the Map task, Y is the index of a Reduce task, and N is the index of the worker that completed the task.

+Upon the completion of a Map task, the coordinator will append the new file for each Reduce task to the slice at the appropriate index in intermediateFiles (see Coordinator struct for intermediateFiles definition).
 This will automatically collect the set of files for each Reduce task in discrete slices, which makes the process of assigning them easier.

 We need to protect the intermediateFiles slice with a lock because multiple different workers can concurrently update it, and specifically, can update the